KhramtsovMaksim/Fluture/README.md

 </details>

-Creates a Future which when forked runs all Futures in the given `array` in parallel, ensuring no more than `limit` Futures are running at once.
+Creates a Future which when forked runs all Futures in the given Array in parallel, ensuring no more than `limit` Futures are running at once.

+When one Future rejects, all currently running Futures will be cancelled and the resulting Future will reject.

 ```js
 var tenFutures = Array.from(Array(10).keys()).map(Future.after(20));